igvteam/igv.js/docs/api.md

 Configuration Options
 ---------------------

-    showKaryo       optional    If true the whole-genome karyotype view is displayed.
-    genome          required*   genome identifier.
+    showKaryo       optional    if true the whole-genome karyotype view is displayed. showNavigation  optional    if true show basic navigation controls (search, zoom in, zoom out) genome          required*   genome identifier.
 Required if fastaURL is not specified. fastaURL        required*   url to an indexed fasta file.
 Required if genome id is not specified. cytobandURL     required*   url to a cytoband file in UCSC format.
 Required if genome id is not specified.